-There are three types of interpretive trunks that can be reserved – whooping cranes, Wisconsin mammals, and whitetail deer.
+There are two types of interpretive trunks that can be reserved – Whooping cranes, and Wisconsin mammals.
 Teachers, scout leaders, and other educators are welcome to borrow the trunks.
 To reserve a trunk email the agreement to Pam Resech, wildlife educator, or call Pam at (715) 457-6771, extension 2.
 The appropriate agreement can also be completed and mailed or faxed to:

 Attention: Pam Resech